-There are about 15 different types of contraceptives out there that all allow you to enjoy sex without the risk of getting pregnant.
+There are about 15 different types of contraceptives which allow you to enjoy sex without the risk of getting pregnant.

-These birth control methods include: condoms, the diaphragm, birth control pills, implants, IUDs (intrauterine devices), sterilization and the emergency contraceptive pill.
+These birth control methods include: condoms, the diaphragm, the contraceptive pill, implants, IUDs (intrauterine devices), sterilization and the morning after pill.

 Many of these methods of contraception also lower your chance of getting an STI.

-Aside from condoms, spermicides and sponges, most types of contraception can only be obtained with the help of a doctor.
+Condoms, spermicides and sponges aside, most types of contraception can only be obtained with the help of a doctor.

 In the last 50 years, the number of contraception methods has dramatically increased.
-Therefore, the different types of contraception are usually broken down into a few categories: barrier methods (e.g. condoms or a cervical cap), hormonal methods (e.g the pill), intrauterine devices (IUD) and sterilization.
+You can differentiate between different types of contraception based on how they work: there are barrier methods (e.g. condoms or a cervical cap), hormonal methods (e.g the pill), intrauterine devices (IUD) and sterilization.

 Emergency contraception (morning after pill) is another method, but we will only review "planned contraception" here.